sonyejun/Assignment3-laravel/README.md

-# Movie Recommendation and Sharing Platform
+# Movie and User management

 ## Project Introduction
 This project aims to create a movie recommendation and sharing platform where users can register and share information about various movies.